Billionaire Profile

 Co-Chairman and Co-CEO of Energy Transfer Partners

-Became a leader at Energy Transfer Partners.
+Became the co-chairman and co-CEO of Energy Transfer Partners.

 2020